acmeguy/as-sdk/docs/README.md

   }
 }
 ```
-Pleas read the [Introduction to AS Entity messages](as-entity-messages) for more information.
+Pleas read the [Introduction to AS Entity messages](as-entity-messages) for more information on Entity Relations (Links) in Activity Stream

 ### Basic Entity Relation Types (Links)
 Entity relations are used to link together entities in a symbolic way.
 An entity can be linked to any other business entity in Activity Stream.
 Relationship